microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 #### GROUP BY Statement

-6. Enter the below query to count the rows in the customer table based on the StateProvinceCode column:
+**Description:** Enter the below query to count the rows in the customer table based on the StateProvinceCode column:

 ```
 EVALUATE